The Role of Data Cap in Optimal Two-part Network Pricing: Model

 \subsection{Network Congestion and Equilibrium}

 We denote \(U\) and \(V\) as the maximum desirable data demand and maximum per-unit data value of all users.
-Thus, the domain of users is defined as $\Phi = [0,U]\times[0,V]$.
-We model the set of all users by the measure space \((\Phi,\mu)\), where \(\mu\) denotes a product measure
+Thus, the domain of users can be defined by $\Phi \triangleq [0,U]\times[0,V]$.
+We model the distribution of users by the measure space \((\Phi,\mu)\), where \(\mu\) is a product measure

 where \(\mu_u\) and \(\mu_v\) are two continuous measures, defined by